nknapp/thoughtful-release/README.md

     -V, --version  output the version number
 ```

-Please refer to the [man/thoughtful.md](command line reference) of this project for
+Please refer to the [command line reference](man/thoughtful.md) of this project for
 details about the commands.

 #### Supporting the git workflow